-Clocks and wire guards go hand in hand.
+Clocks and protective guards go hand in hand.
 It's like buying a screen protector for your cellphone.
 Installing a synchronized time system is an investment that most organizations will expect to see a return on.
-The best way to ensure this is to buy wire guards to protect your clocks.
+The best way to ensure this is to buy guards to protect your clocks.
 This will make sure your organization always stays on time.

 There are two primary types of guards: metal and polycarbonate.
 Metal is the traditional wire guard with steel rods.
 Polycarbonate is a clear and hard material that can either cover the entire clock, or be open on the sides.
-Which ever one you choose, there are many situations where a wire guard is necessary.
+Which ever one you choose, there are many situations where a protective guard is necessary.

 Gyms by nature have many balls and other similar airborne objects, flying all around.
-These items pose a constant threat to the clocks posted in gyms, even if the clocks may seem like they are hung high enough to escape danger.
+These items pose a ongoing threat to the clocks posted in gyms, even if the clocks may seem like they are hung high enough to escape danger.
 Many clocks will crack when struck by an object flying at them at a high speed.

 Food Processing Facilities